 The urogenital triangle consists of several muscles.
-The superficial transverse perineal muscle originates at the ischial tuberosity and extends to the central, tendinous perineal body, which lies immediately ventral to the anus.
+The superficial transverse perineal muscle originates at the ischial tuberosity and extends to the central tendinous perineal body, which lies immediately ventral to the anus.
 It is involved primarily with the support of the pelvic floor.
-The second muscle is the ischiocavernosus.
-It extends from the ischial tuberosity to the ischiopubic rami and is involved in supporting the erect male penis, the female vagina, as well as flexing the anus.
-The third muscle is the bulbocavernosus (bulbospongiosus in men).
-It is located in the midline of the pelvis and describes a dorsal to a ventral path starting from the tendinous body and coursing to the ischiocavernosus.
-In both males and females, it contributes to erection.
-In the female, the fibers are divided and course laterally around the vaginal introitus.
+The ischiocavernosus muscle extends from the ischial tuberosity to the ischiopubic rami and is involved in supporting the erect male penis, the female vagina, as well as flexing the anus.
+The bulbocavernosus (bulbospongiosus in men) muscle is located in the midline of the pelvis and describes a dorsal to ventral path starting at the tendinous body and coursing to the ischiocavernosus and contributes to erections.
+In females, the fibers are divided and course laterally around the vaginal introitus.
 The final muscle in the urogenital triangle is the anal sphincter.
-This is attached to the dorsal end of the perineal body or central tendinous portion, and some fibers spread to the levator ani posteriorly.
-The function of this muscle is defecatory regulation.
+It is attached to the dorsal central tendinous end of the perineal body and its fibers spread to the levator ani posteriorly.
+This muscle regulates defecation.

 Deeper (more cephalad) into the pelvis is the urogenital diaphragm.
-It is a triangular ligament with a string muscular component that stretches from the pubic symphysis to the to the ischial tuberosities.
-It occupies the ventral portion of the pelvic outlet.
-It is composed of several muscles.
-The urethral sphincter is an autonomically-controlled internal sphincter located at the urethro-vesicular junction.
+It is a triangular ligament with a strong muscular component that stretches from the pubic symphysis to the ischial tuberosities.
+It occupies the ventral side of the pelvic outlet and is composed of several muscles.
+The urethral sphincter is an autonomic smooth muscle internal sphincter located at the urethro-vesicular junction.
 In males, the external sphincter is located just caudal to the prostate, and in females, it is located just caudal to the internal sphincter.
 The external sphincter is skeletal muscle and is under voluntary control.
-Both the internal and external sphincter are involved in regulating urination.
-The deep transverse perineal muscle extends from the inferior rami of the ischium and inserts into the tendinous median plane.
-It aids in support of the pelvis.
+Both the internal and external sphincters are involved in regulating urination.
+The deep transverse perineal muscle extends from the inferior rami of the ischium and inserts into the tendinous median plane and aids in the support of the pelvis.
 The caudal and cephalad borders of this muscular-tendinous plane are embedded in a layer of fascia.
 The caudal layer of fascia is known as the perineal membrane.

-The third, most cephalad (deep) layer is the pelvic diaphragm.
-It is a thin and muscular layer that extends from the pubic ramus to the coccyx and insert laterally into arcus tendinous fascia.
+The third, most cephalad (deep) layer is the pelvic diaphragm, a thin and muscular layer that extends from the pubic ramus to the coccyx and inserts laterally into the arcus tendinous fascia, a condensation of the membrane of the obturator internus muscle.
 It is a funnel-shaped sling and represents the inferior (caudal) border of the internal pelvic cavity.
-It is composed of several muscles and endopelvic fascia.
-The largest muscle is the levator ani.
-This muscle is composed of 3 muscles: the puborectalis, pubococcygeus, and the iliococcygeus.
+The diaphragm is composed of several muscles and endopelvic fascia, the largest of which is the levator ani muscle.
+This muscle is composed of 3 parts: the puborectalis muscle, pubococcygeus muscle, and the iliococcygeus muscle.
 The levator ani's ventral border is the posterior surface of the superior pubic rami.
-It courses bilaterally around the pelvis and inserts at the arcus tendinous.
-This is a condensation of the membrane of the obturator internus muscle.
-Between the left and right levator pass the urethra, anal canal, and vagina (in females).
+It courses bilaterally around the pelvis and inserts at the arcus tendinous fascia.
+Between the left and right levator pass the urethra, anal canal, and vagina in females.

-The most significant physiologic variant of the pelvis relates to child-bearing.
+The most significant physiologic variants of the pelvis are relevant to child-bearing.
 There are 4 recognized variants of the pelvis as classified by the "Caldwell-Moloy" system.

-This is the classic female pelvis and is most suited for childbirth and is found in roughly half of all females.
-The inlet (cephalad border) is ovoid to almost circular.
-The pubic arch is wide as is the pelvic outlet.
+This is the classic female pelvis found in roughly half of women.
+The inlet is ovoid to almost circular.
+The pubic arch and pelvic outlet are wide.
 The sacrum is deeply curved, and the ischial spines are relatively blunt.
-Overall, the internal dimensions of this pelvic type are the largest and most capable of childbirth.
+Overall, the internal dimensions of this pelvic type are the largest and most conducive to childbirth.

-This is the typical male pelvis.
-It is present in approximately 20% of women.
-The inlet is heart-shaped, and the sidewalls are more convergent.
-The sacral curve is more shallow.
-Overall, internal dimensions are smaller than those of the gynecoid pelvis and childbirth is relatively difficult due to this.
+This is the classical male pelvis, although it is present in approximately 20% of women.
+The inlet is heart-shaped, and the sidewalls are convergent.
+The sacral curve is shallow.
+Overall, internal dimensions are smaller than those of the gynecoid pelvis, and childbirth can be complicated due to this shape.

 Common in men and present in approximately 25% of women.
 It has an ovoid inlet and is greater in dimension from front to rear than side to side.
 The pubic angle is somewhat less than the gynecoid but greater than the android pelvis.
 This pelvis is generally considered suitable for childbirth.